United States Marine Corps Commissioning Programs

 - Four-year scholarship program.
 Students are selected from a national competition and are appointed midshipmen, U.S. Naval Reserve, and identified as Marine Corps options.
 They may be granted the compensation and benefits authorized by law during the Basic Course for a total period of not more than four years.
 During this period of college, the Department of the Navy pays tuition, fees, and textbooks, and provides uniforms and a subsistence allowance of up to $400 for each academic month.
 Upon completion of naval science requirements and graduation, students receive reserve commissions as a second lieutenant with a four-year active duty obligation.

 - Four-year college program.
 Students are selected from among those applying for enrollment at each Navy/Marine Corps ROTC unit.
 During the first two years in the Basic Course, students have the status of civilians who have entered into a contract with the Navy.
 Upon completion of one term of The Basic Course, students may apply for a change to a Marine Corps option.
 Upon enrollment in the Advanced Course, College Program students enlist in the Marine Corps Reserve.
-Upon graduation and completion of naval science requirements, students are commissioned as second lieutenants in the Marine Corps Reserve with a 3.5-year active duty obligation.
-The Navy provides uniforms, naval science textbooks and up to $400 for each academic month for a maximum of 20 months during the Advanced Course.
-Three, two, and one-year scholarships are available to College Program students nominated by their NROTC unit commanding officers.
+Upon graduation and completion of naval science requirements, students are commissioned as second lieutenants in the Marine Corps Reserve with a three-and-one-half-year active duty obligation.
+The Navy provides uniforms, naval science textbooks, and up to $400 for each academic month for a maximum of 20 months during the Advanced Course.
+Three-, two-, and one-year scholarships are available to College Program students nominated by their NROTC unit commanding officers.
 The Commandant of the Marine Corps makes those selections.

 - Two-year scholarship and college programs.
 Students selected are those with advanced college standing who qualify for enrollment in the Advanced Course.
 They must first complete the six-week course at the Naval Science Institute.
 Those enrolled in the two-year scholarship and college programs have the same privileges and obligations as those in the respective four-year programs.